Wenuka19/DermAI/README.md

 Even though this accuracy may seem pretty low, average accuracy of a dermalogists' prediction for a disease just by visual inspection is also about 65%.
 So I think my model performs moderately well for the dataset.

 #### Final Demonstration
+The camera input is blocked and an image is given as an input to show the accuracy of predictions.

 [Final_Demo.mp4](https://user-images.githubusercontent.com/89344987/212349741-c80d3bd2-94c7-421c-ad6a-b6030a8ffee6.mp4)